-With the media, and specifically print media, in a state of decline and chaos, here are 4 seriously smart and sexy gay magazines that are killing it right now.
+With media (and specifically print media) in a state of decline – here are 4 seriously smart, sexy gay magazines worth reading right now.

 Anyone who has the audacity and courage to start a print magazine at the start of the 21st century has my respect.
 It’s not an easy endeavour by any means.
 The internet has changed the way we consume news and information.
 People expect instant access and possibly worst of all – for everything to be free.